The 4 Best Ways To Receive Payments On Facebook Marketplace

 The safest form of payment when selling on Facebook Marketplace is through the platform itself.

-Though you’d pay the Facebook Marketplace selling fees, but you’d get your money without any silly games.
+Though you’d pay the Facebook Marketplace selling fees, you’d get your money without any silly games.

 How do you know if a buyer is scamming you?

-When a buyer is scamming you, they’d ask to pay outside the platform.
+When a buyer is trying to scam you, they’ll offer to pay outside the platform.

 And they’d offer a price higher than your listing to lure you into their scam trap.